-Obsessed with bicycle construction, Tom secretly builds his first hand made frames in a shed in New Hampshire.
+Obsessed with bicycle construction, Tom quietly builds his first five hand made frames in a shed in New Hampshire.

 Kellogg moves to Allentown, PA. and sets up shop as Tom Kellogg Frames.